-1. Contractor Quality Control Plan (QC plan).
-Prepare, implement, and maintain a QC plan for PCC, in accordance with applicable plant certification requirements shown in the contract, which will provide quality oversight for production, testing, and control of fabrication processes.
-Ensure the QC plan is in conformance with the contract and identifies all procedures used to control production and placement including when to initiate correction necessary to maintain the quality and uniformity of the work.
+1. Contractor Quality Control Plan (QC Plan).
+Prepare, implement, and maintain a QC Plan for PCC in accordance with applicable plant certification requirements shown in the contract.
+The QC Plan must establish the required procedures for quality oversight for production, testing, and control of fabrication processes.
+Ensure the QC Plan is in conformance with the contract and identifies all procedures used to control production and placement including when to initiate correction necessary to maintain the quality and uniformity of the work.
 Suppliers of main member bridge prestressed concrete beams must also meet the MDOT Supplier Qualification Standard for Prestressed Concrete Beams.

-Develop PCC mix designs and JMFs, as specified, and conduct QC sampling, testing, and inspection during all phases of the PCC work at the minimum frequency, or at an increased frequency sufficient to ensure that the work conforms to specification requirements.
+Develop PCC mix designs and JMFs, as specified, and conduct QC sampling, testing, and inspection during all phases of the PCC work at the required frequency, or at an increased frequency sufficient to ensure that the work conforms to specification requirements.